 The holders of the Founder Shares, Private Placement Warrants, and warrants that may be issued upon conversion of Working Capital Loans (and any Class A ordinary shares issuable upon the exercise of the Private Placement Warrants and warrants that may be issued upon conversion of the Working Capital Loans and upon conversion of the Founder Shares) are entitled to registration rights pursuant to a registration rights agreement signed on the effective date of the IPO, requiring the Company to register such securities for resale.
 The holders will have the right to require the Company to register for resale these securities pursuant to a shelf registration under Rule 415 under the Securities Act.
-The holders of a majority of these securities will also be entitled to make up to three demands, plus short form registration demands, that the Company register such securities.
-In addition, the holders will be entitled to certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of the Business Combination.
+The holders of a majority of these securities will also be entitled to certain "piggy-back" registration rights with respect to registration statements filed subsequent to our completion of the Business Combination.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.